bazel-contrib/SIG-rules-authors/go-tutorial.md

 - <https://github.com/bazelbuild/bazel-gazelle>

 At a high level, we use Starlark to define that Bazel will use rules from rules_go to create the Go support within a project.
-We use Gazelle to manage our `BUILD.bazel` files, or `WORKSPACE` files, and other Bazel-specific files.
+We use Gazelle to manage our BUILD.bazel files, or `WORKSPACE` files, and other Bazel-specific files.

 If you are not familiar with `BUILD.bazel` files or `WORKSPACE` files look at: https://bazel.build/concepts/build-files.

-Next, let's create our `WORKSPACE` file so that Bazel knows it is using rules_go and Gazelle.
+Next, let's create our WORKSPACE file so that Bazel knows it is using rules_go and Gazelle.

-## Create a `WORKSPACE` file
+## Create a WORKSPACE file

-Bazel files, including the `WORKSPACE` and other `BUILD.bazel` files, include [Starlark](https://bazel.build/rules/language) definitions.
+Bazel files, including the `WORKSPACE` and other BUILD files, include [Starlark](https://bazel.build/rules/language) definitions.

 An example `WORKSPACE` file is documented [here](https://github.com/bazelbuild/bazel-gazelle#running-gazelle-with-bazel).

-Use your favorite editor and create a file named "`WORKSPACE`" in the root directory of your project.
+Use your favorite editor and create a file named "WORKSPACE" in the root directory of your project.

 Edit the `WORKSPACE` file and include the following Starlark code.